KoenZomers/KeePassOneDriveSync/Faq.md

 No I will not.
 Lots of functionality inside the plugin depends on the async development patterns introduced in the .NET 4.5 framework.
 I will not take the extreme efforts to use alternative approaches for this.
 Just install .NET 4.5 or later.
 If you can't because you're still on Windows XP: dude, upgrade your operating system!

+### Why do I manually have to download the KeePass database first from OneDrive? ###

+You don't have to anymore.
+With version 1.6.0.0 I've introduced the option under File -> Open -> Open from OneDrive to directly open the KeePass from OneDrive and set it up for synchronization locally with just a few steps.

 ### Other questions ###

 Feel free to e-mail me at mail@koenzomers.nl